dhruvgami06201989/personal-finance/README.md

 3) Update the code to read your bank statements correctly.
 (I have specific numbers as identification for different accounts.
 You can use yours)
 3) Run the code!

-This isn't right out of the box code so you will have to make quite some of changes according to your bank statements!
+This isn't right out of the box code so you will have to make quite some changes according to your bank statements!

-I will try to add some comments where change will be required in the code.
+I will try to add some comments where changes will be required in the code.